- Looking for the Book/Media Reserve Request Form?

 Penn State Library Books

-Books "on-shelf" at the Pattee Library and Paterno Libraries may be brought to the Lending Services Desk in Pattee Library for quicker processing.
+Books "on-shelf" at the Pattee Library and Paterno Libraries may be brought to the Common Services Desk in Pattee Library for quicker processing.
 Books that are checked-out to users will be recalled by Course Reserves staff.
 Please note that materials recalled for course reserve require an additional 10 days processing time to allow for return.

 Books available at other Penn State University Libraries locations will be requested by Course Reserves staff and placed on reserve in Pattee Library.
 Allow one additional week for processing.